-Vogel first started out as a contestant on the Nickelodeon TV show GUTS, making his first TV appearance, and then he began modeling for Levi’s, and was subsequently cast in the television series Grounded for Life, appearing in a recurring role between 2001 and 2004.
+Vogel first started out as a contestant on the Nickelodeon TV show GUTS, making his first TV appearance, and then he began modeling for Levi’s, and was subsequently cast in the television series Grounded For Life, appearing in a recurring role between 2001 and 2004.
 His first film role was in the skateboarding-themed Grind, which was released on August 15, 2003.
 The film’s co-stars included Adam Brody and Jennifer Morrison.
 Vogel’s next role was in the made-for-television remake of Wuthering Heights, which premiered on MTV a month after Grind’s release, in September of 2003.
-In the film, Vogel played Heath opposite Erika Christensen’s Kate.
+In the film, Vogel played Heath opposite Erika Christensen’s Cate.
 Vogel’s last 2003 role was in the remake of The Texas Chainsaw Massacre, which was released in October to high box office.

-In 2005, after Grounded for Life was canceled, Vogel appeared in four film roles.
-First, he played Eric Richman, the romantic interest of Blake Lively’s character in The Sisterhood of the Traveling Pants, which had a June release.
+In 2005, after Grounded For Life was canceled, Vogel appeared in four film roles.
+First, he played Eric Richman, the romantic interest of Blake Lively’s character in The Sisterhood Of The Traveling Pants, which had a June release.
 His next role was the lead in the low-budget film, Supercross, which was theatrically released in August.
 Vogel filmed his role in Havoc, a dark, R-rated drama also starring Anne Hathaway, in 2003, but the film was not released until November of 2005, when it bypassed theaters and was released directly-to-video.
 Vogel’s final 2005 role was in Rumor Has It, starring Jennifer Aniston, in which he had a supporting role as the son of Kevin Costner’s character.

 The same year, he appeared in Caffeine, a romantic comedy and signed to appear in a horror movie called Open Graves, shot in Spain.
-In 2007, Vogel appeared in the film The Deaths Of Ian Stone, part of the horror film festival 8 Films to Die For.
-Vogel was rumored to be in the running for the role of James T. Kirk in the upcoming Star Trek, but this role is now confirmed as being filled by Chris Pine.
+In 2007, Vogel appeared in the film The Deaths Of Ian Stone, part of the Horror Film Festival 8 Films to Die For.
+Vogel was rumored to be in the running for the role of James T. Kirk in the upcoming Star Trek, but the role was being filled by Chris Pine.